The modeling industry is full of glitz & glam, but let's face it, there is also a darker side to the industry.

 If you are represented by an agency, be sure to field any work-related requests by your agent.
 A legitimate industry professional will not mind if you bring a parent, guardian, or trusted friend with you, especially upon first meeting.

 They pressure you to sign immediately: Never sign a contract or legal document if the agency is rushing you to do so and creating what seems to be a sense of urgency.
-You need time to check out a company and the fine print of a contract before committing to them.
-If an offer is good today, it should be just as good tomorrow or even next week.
-If they tell you the opportunity could disappear if you don’t “act now”, then it’s most likely a scam to get you to sign a contract that has zero benefit for you or your career.
-Always take the time to ask a trusted friend, family member, or attorney to review the contract in the event you do not fully understand the content.
+You need time to check out a company and read the fine print of a contract before committing to them.
+If an offer is good today, I promise it will be just as good tomorrow or even next week.
+If they tell you the opportunity could disappear if you don’t “act now”, then it’s most likely a scam to get you to sign a contract that has has some sneaky stipulations in it.
+Always take the time to review and ask questions!

 They guarantee you work: No modeling job is ever guaranteed.
 If any agency guarantees that you will be the next big supermodel by signing with them, do not enter into their contract.
 A legitimate agent or booker may tell you that they have confidence that you will have a pretty successful career if you are willing to put in the work, but they should never promise you that they will book you tons of paid jobs and make you successful.